spatialflunky1/baOS/README.md

 # baOS
+## Description
-baOS (Basic Operating System) is a simple operating system written in C for the purpose of doing simple tasks such as:
+The Basic Operating System (baOS) is an operating system built for simple tasks such as:
 * Playing a video
 * Listening to audio
 * Or writing a file